icarolelis1/Canella/libs/win/assimp/include/contrib/draco/README.md

 Attention GStatic users: the Draco team strongly recommends using the versioned URLs for accessing Draco GStatic content.
-If you are using the URLs that include the `v1/decoders` substring within the URL, edge caching and GStatic propagation delays can result in transient errors that can be difficult to diagnose when new Draco releases are launched.
+If you are using the URLs that include the `v1/decoders` substring within the URL, edge caching and GStatic propagation delays can result in transients errors that can be difficult to diagnose when new Draco releases are launched.
 To avoid the issue pin your sites to a versioned release.